vsjoen/IBSNtools/README.md

 ```

 ## Viewing Image Data
-After your images are sorted, you can run IBSNview.py to browse through the images and their data.
+After your images are sorted, you can run IBSNview.py to browse through the images and their data with the following command.

 ```
 python3 IBSNview.py
 ```

 ## Exporting Image Data
 After your images are sorted and everything looks good in IBSNview, you can run IBSNexport.py to export the data to a CSV file.
+The following command will run the sort script, where imageFolder is the folder containing your sorted images, and fileName.csv is the name of the output file.

 ```
  python3 IBSNexport.py imageFolder fileName.csv
 ```

-imageFolder is the folder containing your sorted images, and fileName.csv is the name of the output file.